MagnusSmith/blog/_posts/2025-01-01-algebraic-data-types-with-java.md

 ~~~

-Unlike enums records allow us to attach arbitrary attributes to each of the enumerated states.
-We are no longer restricted to fixed constants
+Unlike enums, records allow us to attach arbitrary attributes to each of the enumerated states.
+We are no longer restricted to fixed constants.

-In the Celestial example we see a Sum of Products.
-This is a useful technique for modelling complex domains in a flexible but type-safe manner.
-For the Sums of Products to work we have to commit to the subtypes, which is a form of tight coupling.
+In the Celestial example, we see a sum of products.
+This is a useful technique for modeling complex domains in a flexible but type-safe manner.
+For sums of products to work, we have to commit to the subtypes, which is a form of tight coupling.
 This works if we are sure the subtypes are unlikely to change.
-We trade some future flexibility for an exhaustive list of subtypes that allows better reasoning about shapes especially when it comes to pattern matching
+We trade some future flexibility for an exhaustive list of subtypes that allows better reasoning about shapes, especially when it comes to pattern matching.

 ### Advantages over the Visitor Pattern

 Traditionally, Java developers used the Visitor pattern to handle different types within a hierarchy.
-However, this approach has several drawbacks that we will see when we compare using a Sum type with pattern matching to the same effect using the Visitor pattern:
+However, this approach has several drawbacks, as we will see when we compare using a sum type with pattern matching to the same effect using the Visitor pattern:

 ### Using Visitor Pattern